-Agriculture is the largest contributor to the municipal economy and an appropriate land use for many rural portions of the municipality.
-However, the potential for land-use conflict between agricultural and non-agricultural uses will increase as the nonagricultural development in rural areas increases.
-This plan will identify policies that will ensure existing agricultural producers can continue to conduct their operations and will identify areas for the sustainable future expansion of the agricultural industry.
+Agriculture is the largest contributor to the municipal economy and an appropriate land use for many rural portions of the Municipality.
+However, the potential for land-use conflict between agricultural and non-agricultural uses will increase as non-agricultural development in rural areas increases.
+This Plan identifies policies that will ensure existing agricultural producers can continue to conduct their operations and will identify areas for the sustainable future expansion of the agricultural industry.
 Planning for sustainable agriculture also includes sustainable livestock development practices.